 Debt Settlement

 Working with a debt settlement company can help you to lower the amount of debt you owe.
-For example, if you owe $10,000 in credit card debt, the credit debt settlement company may settle your debt for $5,000 instead.
+For example, if you owe $10,000 as your credit card balance, the credit debt settlement company may try to help you settle your debt for $5,000 instead.
 But, of course, this strategy will only work if the creditor would rather have some of your debt repaid instead of having you default on the account.

 Debt settlement also can harm your credit.
 Usually, debt settlement companies require you to stop making credit card payments while they negotiate with your creditor.
 At this time, your payments will go toward the debt settlement company so they can offer your creditor a lump sum payment as an incentive to settle your debt.
 However, pausing payments can negatively impact your debt since payment history is another factor used to calculate your credit score.